 This is a simple question with a complicated answer.
 In short, when your company is required to file an annual report varies substantially based upon where it was organized and where it operates.
 Here are a few examples:

 - Arizona, Illinois, and Connecticut require businesses to file an annual report every year on the anniversary of the business's formation.

 - Idaho, Nevada, New Jersey, and Missouri require an annual report to be filed by the last day of the business formation anniversary month.

-- Kansas demands the report be filed each year on the 15th day of the fourth month after the close of the business’s financial year.
+- Kansas requires the report be filed each year on the 15th day of the fourth month after the close of the business's financial year.